Self-persuasion: The Narrative Paradigm

-This paradigm suggests that people choose what they want to believe, and that the beliefs are influenced by external factors.
+This paradigm suggests that people choose what they want to believe and that their beliefs are influenced by external factors.
 Communicating in the narrative enables people to share their understandings of how the world works and allows them to identify with one another, particularly if people share similar beliefs.

-Fisher's original theory was published in 1984 under The Narrative Paradigm: In the Beginning, however he clarifies his position in 1985 in The Narrative Paradigm: The Elaboration.
+Fisher's original theory was published in 1984 under The Narrative Paradigm: In the Beginning, however, he clarified his position in 1985 in The Narrative Paradigm: The Elaboration.
 Fisher writes that the narrative paradigm is a paradigm in the sense of a philosophical view of human communication; it is not a model of discourse as such.
 The primary function of the paradigm is to offer a way of interpreting and assessing human communication that leads to critique, a determination of whether or not a given instance of discourse provides a reliable, trustworthy, and desirable guide to thought and action in the world.
 It predicts that all normal human discourse is meaningful and is subject to the tests of narrative rationality (p 351.